- From Short Trips to Traveling the World & Living Abroad -

 San Diego, CA 92116

 I love this place!
-Open 24 hours a day, 7 days a week and almost always packed with many people working away on their laptops.
+Open from 6:30 am until 11 pm, 7 days a week and almost always packed with many people working away on their laptops.

 Although it’s quite a big coffee shop the cozy atmosphere almost makes it feel like you are at home.
 Plus they offer good coffee, great sandwiches, and good Wifi.

-It can get busy especially around lunchtime, plus if you are unlucky you might have to park a few blocks away.
+It can get busy though, especially around lunchtime, and if you are unlucky you might have to park a few blocks away.

-2. Jennings House Cafe (previously called Living Room)
+2. Jennings House Eatery (previously called Living Room)

 1018 Rosecrans Street